-Found in the eastern and central United States and Canada in summer and migrating to Florida, the Caribbean, Mexico and South America in winter, the Baltimore oriole is one of the most widespread and familiar orange birds.
-Named because the bird's black and orange plumage resembled the coat-of-arms colors on the crest of Lord Baltimore, the first proprietary governor of the Province of Maryland, this bird is still honored as Maryland's official state bird.
+Found in the eastern and central United States and Canada in summer and migrating to Florida, the Caribbean, Mexico, and South America in winter, the Baltimore oriole (Icterus galbula) is one of the most widespread and familiar orange birds.
+Named because the black and orange bird resembled the coat-of-arms colors on the crest of Lord Baltimore, the first proprietary governor of the Province of Maryland, this bird is still honored as Maryland's official state bird.

 02 of 17

 The western counterpart to the Baltimore oriole, the Bullock's oriole (Icterus bullockii) has much more orange on its face than its eastern cousin.
 These two birds are so similar, however, that they were lumped together as one species from 1973 to 1995.
 Where their ranges overlap, the two species may hybridize with one another causing some identification confusion.
 Today, the Bullock's oriole is found throughout the western United States in the summer and spends its winters in Mexico.

 Familiar because of pet breeding and its popularity as a cage bird, the sun conure (Aratinga solstitialis) is naturally found only in a small range in northeastern South America.
 The orange of its plumage is found mostly on the face, but an orange wash also extends onto the breast and abdomen, though the extent of that orange coloration can vary greatly.
 Unfortunately, these curious and intelligent birds are considered endangered and poaching is a serious threat to their remaining population.